-The Portland Center for Restorative Justice is available to individuals and organizations in the Greater Portland, Maine community.
+The Portland Center for Restorative Justice is a volunteer-run organization that provides restorative justice facilitation and consultation services to individuals and organizations in the Greater Portland, Maine community.
 Our mission is to offer a safe and respectful setting where healing can occur, for youths and for adults, using Community Circles or Facilitated Dialogues.

 Influenced by the work of Kay Pranis, the Center creates “Circles” as a forum for resolving conflict.
 Based on Native American traditions of Talking Circles, this practice allows for a more communal response to issues such as crime and violence.
 The goals of a Circle may include creating a witness for those harmed by crime, assisting in accountability for those who have created harm, and also creating pathways for those who have harmed to be reincorporated into community.